BLamy/sails-sync/README.md

     }
   }
   ```
   > Note: sails-sync cannot track destroyed records when it is not connected.
-There for it is recommended to employ a "soft delete".
+Therefore it is recommended to employ a "soft delete".

 ## Indexeddb-cache
 `indexeddb-cache` can wrap `rest-api` models.
 Upon socket connection the models inside of `indexeddb-cache` will sync all data at ```get /?where={updatedAt:{'>': `$last_updated`}}```